-The Executive Officers of the Company have employment contracts with the Company and are subject to policies of the Company and Labor Laws.
+The Executive Officers of the Company are subject to policies of the company and labor laws.
 They are also entitled to receive retirement benefits in accordance with the retirement plan of the Company.

 There is no arrangement with any executive officers to receive any compensation or benefit in case of change-in-control of the Company.